Kong/docs.konghq.com/templates/how-to.md

 ### Prerequisites

-- A bulleted list of everything a user needs to complete the how-to guide
+- A bulleted list of everything a user needs to complete the How-to guide
 - May be broken into multiple sections for additional clarity

-**Prereq Section 1**
+**Prereq Section 1** (optional)

+- prereq
+- prereq

-**Prereq Section 2**
+**Prereq Section 2** (optional)

+- prereq
+- prereq

 ## Step 1 - Title for Step 1

- 1. Can include mini-steps within each step
+ 1. mini-step

+ 2. mini-step

+ 3. mini-step

+ 4. mini-step

+ 5. mini-step

 ## Step 2 - Title for Step 2